awwx/meteor-wiki/Home.md

-Welcome to the Meteor developer wiki!
+Welcome to the Meteor project.

-# Contributing code to the Meteor project
+### Contributing code to the Meteor project

 The best way (the only way?) to contribute code is to submit a pull request.
 We have a few guidelines for you.